 Emily Pauline Johnson (10 March 1861- 7 March 1913): George and Emily’s most famous child was named for her mother and at her father’s request, the sister of Napoleon Bonaparte.
 Pauline enjoyed the natural environment of Chiefswood’s estate, canoeing and snowshoeing whenever possible.
 These pursuits and her love of the natural environment inspired Pauline’s creativity.
 She began composing poems at the age of 10 and made her first public appearance in 1892.
 It is believed her love of poetry was inherited from her grandfather, John “Smoke” Johnson, who was well-known for his oratory skills.
 Pauline was also inspired by her mixed heritage, combining elements of her English education, with the stories she heard from her grandfather.
 Pauline died in Vancouver B.C in 1913, her ashes buried in Stanley Park.

-Built between 1853 and 1856, Chiefswood has undergone several restorations in its history.
-Home to the Johnson family until 1884.
-Chiefswood was rented to tenants until the death of Evelyn Johnson in 1937 and was then willed by Evelyn to the people of the Six Nations of the Grand River Territory.
+Built between 1853 and 1856, Chiefswood has undergone several restorations throughout its history.
+Home to the Johnson family until 1884, Chiefswood was rented to tenants until the death of Evelyn Johnson in 1937 and was then willed by Evelyn to the people of the Six Nations of the Grand River Territory.

 - Tekahionwake Collected Poems and Selected Prose, E. Pauline Johnson.
 Carole Gerson and Veronica Strong-Boad.
 Toronto: University of Toronto Press, 2002.

 - Legends of Vancouver, E. Pauline Johnson, Introduction by Robin Laurence.
 Vancouver: Douglas & McIntyre, 1997.

 - The Moccasin Maker, E. Pauline Johnson, Ed.
 A LaVonne Brown Ruoff.
 University of Oklahoma Press, 1998.